ryantd42/NY-Legislative-Git/2023/S932D-2023/bill.md

   If the services cease to be offered as stated in the contract.
-  (C)  All  moneys  paid  pursuant  to  such  contract cancelled for the reasons contained in this subdivision shall be refunded within [fifteen] THREE BUSINESS days of receipt of such notice of cancellation;  provided however that the seller may retain the expenses incurred and the portion of  the  total  price  representing  the services used or completed, and further provided that the seller may demand the reasonable cost of goods
+  (C)  All  moneys  paid  pursuant  to  such  contract cancelled for the reasons contained in this subdivision shall be refunded within [fifteen] TEN BUSINESS days of receipt of such notice  of  cancellation;  provided however that the seller may retain the expenses incurred and the portion of  the  total  price  representing  the services used or completed, and further provided that the seller may demand the reasonable cost of goods